Aduard Abbey

 Aduard Abbey (Abdij van Aduard, Abdij Sint-Bernardus in Aduard) is a former Cistercian abbey in the village of Aduard about 8 kilometres to the north-west of Groningen in the Netherlands, founded in 1192 and dissolved in 1580.

 History

-The monastery was founded in 1192 from Klaarkamp Abbey near Dokkum (of the filiation of Clairvaux).
+The monastery was founded in 1192 at Klaarkamp Abbey near Dokkum (of the filiation of Clairvaux).
 Aduard Abbey in its turn founded Ihlow Abbey in East Frisia in 1231.
 In 1259 Aduard took over Termunten Abbey, at that time still in Menterna, previously a Benedictine double monastery (the nuns were dispatched to a separate establishment, the short-lived Midwolde Abbey).